 One file · Single HTML · No install · No account

-The demo below runs three of eleven sources.
+The demo below runs three of eighteen sources.
 This is what the complete tool looks like — every feature, every pixel.

 Open the file.
-Eleven curated sources, ready when you are.
+Eighteen curated sources, ready when you are.
 One button to start your morning.

-BBC, Guardian, NPR, BBC Business, TechCrunch, Ars Technica, Engadget, plus four subreddits — fetched at once, typically in 10 to 20 seconds.
+Krebs, watchTowr, SecurityWeek, The Register, VentureBeat, Engadget, Ars, TechCrunch, Schneier, BBC, Guardian, NPR, BBC Business, Hacker News, plus four subreddits — fetched at once, typically in 10 to 20 seconds.

 Hundreds of articles, color-coded by source.
 An intelligence panel surfaces top categories, source origins, and the day's emerging topics — all extracted live from today's headlines.